windranger-io/windranger-solidity-template/docs/development_process.md

 #### Pull Request review comments

-When Pull Requests (PRs) are used to merge code from a branch to `main`, they undergo review (seeking approval), where input from the reviewers will be received by the requester.
+When Pull Requests (PRs) are used to merge code from a branch, they undergo review (seeking approval), where input from the reviewers will be received by the requester.

 To more effectively communicate their point, when raising a comment the reviewer structures their comment following [conventional commits](https://conventionalcomments.org/).